microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstancedecisionitem-get.md

 ## Examples

-### Example 1: Retrieves a decision on an accessReviewInstance
+### Example 1: Retrieve a decision on an accessReviewInstance

 #### Request